rustygreen/ng-supabase/README.md

 To generate a new release, use the following steps:

 1. Run `npm run nx -- release --skip-publish` locally.
-This will create a commit with the version and changelog updates
+This will create a commit and tag
-2. Commit changes `git add -A && git commit -m "chore: bumped version"`.
-3. Create a tag for the new version `git tag v<tagname>`.
-4. Push the changes (including the new tag) to the remote repository with `git push && git push --tags`.
+2. Push the changes (including the new tag) to the remote repository with `git push && git push --tags`.
-5. The publish workflow will automatically trigger and publish the packages to the npm registry.
+3. The publish workflow will automatically trigger and publish the packages to the npm registry.

 _see more on these steps [here](https://nx.dev/recipes/nx-release/publish-in-ci-cd)_